hqng/hqng.github.io/_posts/2019-09-20-OTandInference-p4.md

 ### Sliced-WAE

 Sliced-WAE ([Kolouri *et al.*, 2018](https://arxiv.org/abs/1804.01947)) is another way to minimize the discrepancy between aggregated posterior and prior distributions.
 Similar to SAE, Sliced-WAE measures this discrepancy by Wasserstein distance but utilizes different approximation algorithm.
 It is based on the fact that computing this distance of univariate distributions is analytically simple.
-Hence, Sliced-WAE approximates Wasserstein distance on high-dimensional space through 2 steps: 1) projecting its distributions into sets of one-dimensional distributions, 2) estimating the original distance via Wasserstein distances of projected representations.<br>
+Hence, Sliced-WAE approximates Wasserstein distance on high-dimensional space through 2 steps: (1) projecting its distributions into sets of one-dimensional distributions, (2) estimating the original distance via Wasserstein distances of projected representations. <br>

-To project high-dimensional distribution on one-dimensional space, we use Radon transform:
+To project high-dimensional distribution on one-dimensional space, we use *Radon transform*:
 <br>
 {% raw %}
 $$ \small